JJWallis/myteam/README.md

 }
 ```

 Since this was my first project where an official tablet design was provided for me to work with, it truly opened my eyes to the design possibilites and techniques we may use to accomodate such devices.
-Up until this point, I was relying on increasing font-sizes to fill the empty space before the layout would respond to a wider viewport design.
-Naturally I was aware that this was only a temporary 'solution', if a solution at all, but within this project I was able to experiment with moving background shapes around (as showcased above) at different viewport sizes to fill the empty space in a much more appropriate manner.
+Up until this point, I was relying on increasing font-sizes to fill the empty space before the layout would respond to a wider viewport.
+Naturally, I was aware that this was only a temporary solution, if a solution at all, but within this project I was able to experiment with altering the position of background shapes at different viewports to fill the empty space in a more appropriate manner.

 ```ts
 function validate(e: Event) {